VincentTam/vincenttam.github.io/source/_posts/2015-05-26-fixed-disqus-comments-when-loaded-with-https.markdown

 spreadsheet program, I knew that I had chosen the right way because this gave me more control over the URL of the posts on my blog.

+I also added a script copied from [konklone's Gist][gist] for using HTTPS by defalut.

 In the official documentation, a spreadsheet program is used to modify CSV files.
 In fact, if one knows regular expression, one would do batch text editing using some tools available in the CLI.
 For